dfelinto/blender-manual/manual/editors/3dview/navigate/regions.rst

      - .. figure:: /images/editors_3dview_navigate_regions_render-border-2.png

 .. tip::

-   You can also use this region in a final render by setting a render region from within the :doc:`Camera View </editors/3dview/navigate/camera_view>` and enabling :ref:`region <bpy.types.RenderSettings.use_border>` in the Dimensions panel.
+   If you set a render region while in camera view and have it enabled in the Output properties, it will be applied to the final render.

 .. seealso::